 - Read about the subject

-As you get to grips with teaching English you may find that it helps to read around the subject a little.
+Finally, as you get to grips with teaching English you may find that it helps to read around the subject a little.
 The TEFL world is huge and there’s a lot of reading you can do without spending a lot of money on books.
 For example, imagine you just gave a conversation lesson and you left the class feeling that you would like to help your students more with their pronunciation, but need some ideas to where to start.
 Lots of English teachers are now writing articles which are published on the internet about everyday classroom topics and it can really help to see what other teachers are doing in the classroom.
-A starting point that I would recommend is the British Council’s Teaching English site which has articles by teachers on a wide range of subjects.
 There are also several EFL journals like the English Teaching Professional or the Modern English Teacher which you may like to investigate.